Silvia Infantas

-Sylvia Elvira Infantas Soto (born 14 June 1923) is a Chilean singer, actress, and folklorist.
+Sylvia Elvira Infantas Soto (14 June 1923 – 19 June 2024) was a Chilean singer, actress, and folklorist.

 Early years

 Infantas was born in Santiago in 1923.
-She was the daughter of tenor, Jorge Infantas, and grew up in the El Almendral neighborhood of Valparaíso.
+She was the daughter of Tenor and Jorge Infantas, and grew up in the El Almendral neighborhood of Valparaíso.

 Singing career

 She began her singing career in 1942, performing on various radio stations.
-She was chosen as the best "melodic singer" of 1943 by Radiomanía magazine.
-She eventually became noted for her performances of Chilean folk music and led the groups "Silvia Infantas y los Baqueanos" (1953-1959) and "Silvia Infantas y los Cóndores" (1960-1969).
-In 1962, she participated in the third annual Viña del Mar International Song Festival; her performance of "El loro aguafiestas" (with backing from Los Cóndores) won first place in the competition.
+She was chosen as the best "melodic singer" of 1943 by Radiomanía magazine and eventually became recognised for her performances of Chilean folk music leading the groups "Silvia Infantas y los Baqueanos" (1953–1959) and "Silvia Infantas y los Cóndores" (1960–1969).
+In 1962, she participated in the third annual Viña del Mar International Song Festival; her performance of "El loro aguafiestas" (with backing from Los Cóndores) won the first place in the competition.

 Infantas was a central figure in Chilean folk music from 1942 to 1970.
-She made international tours of Argentina, Uruguay, Peru, Ecuador, Colombia, Venezuela and Panama with Los Baqueanos between 1953 and 1959 and with Los Cóndores between 1960 and 1969.
-She also toured West Germany and Spain with Los Cóndores.
+She made international tours of Argentina, Uruguay, Peru, Ecuador, Colombia, Venezuela, West Germany and Panama.
+She also made tours in Los Baqueanos between 1953 and 1959 and Los Cóndores between 1960 and 1969.

 In 1955, composer Vicente Bianchi presented his musical interpretation on Pablo Neruda's poems "Tonadas de Manuel Rodríguez", "Canto a Bernardo O'Higgins" and "Romance de los Carreras".
 These works were recorded and popularized by Infantas and Los Baqueanos.
 Their recording of Música para la Historia de Chile has been recognized as an outstanding contribution to the culture of Chile.